Urgency email subject line examples that improve click through rates

 You already know that flash sales mean offering your products or services at heavily discounted prices…for a short period of time.
 The shorter the time, the higher the fear of losing out and, hence, the more urgency.

-As per an Experian report, flash-sale emails have at least 14% higher click-to-open rates, 59% higher transaction-to-click rates, and twice transaction rates compared to average marketing emails.
-Additionally, they build brand awareness when coupled with social media, improve customer engagement, and boosts short-term profits as well as offload supply overages.
+Additionally, they build brand awareness when coupled with social media, improve customer engagement, and boost short-term profits as well as offload supply overages.

-From their subject line to their email copy, Wayfair uses urgency-driving language.
-“Limited Time” and “New Day, New Deals” inspires action.
+From their subject line to their email copy, Wayfair uses urgency-driving language to grab the reader’s attention.
+“Limited Time” and “New Day, New Deals” inspire action.
 They also highlight multiple product categories with specific discounts tied to each.

 Unfortunately, what Wayfair doesn’t do – as we’ll see later – is quantify exactly what they mean by “Limited Time.”
 Urgency lives and dies by narrow windows of opportunity.